Summer Evaluations - The Best and Worst of Summer 2020

 Summer front yard grain planting: I had high hopes for a dynamic display of corn, sunflowers, okra, sweet potatoes, and peanuts only to realize a few weeks after sowing that this bed is now too shady in the summer.
 It still works for winter grains, because the leaves are off the trees, but in summer, this bed is now squarely part-shade and thus not the right area to grow any of the things I planted.
 Additionally, the resident rabbits and deer had an actual buffet to eat from every single night.
 The plants that did grow there were dwarfed from regular munching.
 I have to rethink this planting area for 2021.

-The shady front bed - the corn didn't grow well and the dear ate the okra.
+The shady front bed - the corn didn't grow well and the deer ate the okra.

 Daikon Radish self-sowing EVERYWHERE: OMG, I created a monster when I decided to use daikon radish as a winter cover crop and then let it go to seed.
 I naively thought that is was a cool season annual and would not sprout and grow through the heat.
 I WAS WRONG.
 I have spent more time in the past 3 months on my hands and knees pulling out radishes than I want to admit.
 I still think daikon radish are a great cover crop, especially to add aeration to hard packed soils.
 But my lesson learned is to not allow them to go to seed.
 Harvest them, or cut them down early, otherwise you may unleash a beast, just like I did.
 Another lesson here is that all these self-sown radishes have helped feed the largest population of cabbage worms (in every lifecycle) that I have ever witnessed.
 It feels like it will be impossible to cultivate my favorite heading veggies like broccoli, cabbage, and cauliflower after this big mistake.